OrgFlow/docs/content/overview/introduction.md

 ## What does OrgFlow **not** do?

 There are already a load of great tools to help you do some of the more mundane DevOps tasks.
-OrgFlow focusses on being the glue between Salesforce and these tools.
+OrgFlow focuses on being the glue between Salesforce and these tools.

 Change tracking, pull requests, work item ticketing, automation and scheduling, and inspecting test results are all critical parts of the DevOps process.
 OrgFlow doesn't come with these features out of the box.
-This is a good thing, because it means that you are free to use any of the already great tools that already do this far better than we ever could.
+This is a good thing, because it means that you are free to use any of the great tools that already do this far better than we ever could.

 We don't force you to use our ticketing system.
 We don't force you to use our automation and scheduling tools.
 We don't force you to use our diff tools.
 Want to ticket with Jira, pull request with GitHub, analyze test results with Jenkins, and then deploy with Octopus Deploy?
 OrgFlow allows you to do this.